sahib/misc/llm-balance/slides.typ

     align: horizon,
     [
       - Explain the tasks at hand like you would to a junior colleague. \
-        #text(fill: gray)[A very eager, junior colleague with seemingly infinite power.]
+        #text(fill: gray)[A very eager, junior colleague with seemingly infinite capacity.]
       - Push back.
 Ask for alternatives.
 Let it explain.
 Disagree. \
-        #text(fill: gray)[If you wouldn't accept a colleague's PR with the same reasoning, don't accept the model's.]
+        #text(fill: gray)[If you'd reject a colleague's PR for that reasoning, reject the model's.]
     ],[
       #v(-1cm)
       #stack(